Makati Intra-city Subway: Early planning

-As of October 2019, the plan to move the terminus of the line to the Mile Long property being redeveloped by the national government along Amorsolo Street has been finalized.
+By October 2019, the plan to move the terminus of the line to the Mile Long property being redeveloped by the national government along Amorsolo Street had been finalized.
 Favorable soil test results and the route diversion meant that the cost of the project might go down to as low as $2.5 billion.

 A joint venture with Megaworld Corp. was formed to build a common station located in Guadalupe for the subway system and for the planned SkyTrain.
-In a disclosure to the stock exchange, the Philippine Infradev wholly owned subsidiary, Makati City Subway Inc. (MCSI) has received the term sheet from Megaworld.
-The joint venture will build access and connections to the MRT Guadalupe Station and the Pasig River Ferry.
+In a disclosure to the stock exchange, the Philippine Infradev wholly owned subsidiary, Makati City Subway Inc. (MCSI) had received the term sheet from Megaworld.
+The joint venture would have built access and connections to the MRT Guadalupe Station and the Pasig River Ferry.

 Construction

 Philippine Infradev Holdings, Inc. received an Environmental Compliance Certificate (ECC) from the Department of Environment and Natural Resources (DENR) and is looking to commence works before the year 2020.
 If pushed through, the subway may be completed in 2024, a year ahead of schedule.

 On July 20, 2020, the EPC contract was signed and awarded to China Construction Second Engineering Bureau Ltd. (CCSEB) and Shanghai Electric Automation Group for the subway line's construction.
 Former Philippine Vice President Jejomar Binay and Makati Mayor Abigail Binay delivered their speeches via video conference as gratitude for the project.
 On July 23, 2020, the right-of-way acquisition has commenced for the project, of which 55 landowners received a total of ₱1,000,000 (US$20,270) as compensation.
 The affected landowners will receive a total compensation of ₱1.18 billion (US$23.9 million).

 On August 18, 2020, groundbreaking for the Station 3's transit-oriented development took place, where former parking lots and transport terminal used to stand.
 To recall, Philippine Infradev executed an agreement with China Construction First Group Corp.
 Ltd. (CCFG) to build the Station 3's transit-oriented development.
 Construction will last for 42 months.

-Acquisition of properties is also underway in the vicinity of Makati City Hall, as several homes and structures were closed and demolished.
-The vicinity, also known as Station 5, has been identified as the project's main construction site, where the tunnel boring machine will be assembled and lowered.
+Acquisition of properties was conficted in the vicinity of Makati City Hall, as several homes and structures were closed and demolished.
+The vicinity, also known as Station 5, was identified as the project's main construction site, where the tunnel boring machine was to be assembled and lowered.
 On October 25, 2020, a city ordinance was enacted to approve and hasten the Right-of-Way acquisition.

-On May 14, 2021, the first of five tunnel boring machine was received by the Philippine Infradev Chairman Ren Jinhua in Shanghai, China from its manufacturer in a simple ceremony.
+On May 14, 2021, the first of five tunnel boring machine was received by the Philippine Infradev Chairman Ren Jinhua in Shanghai, China from its manufacturer.
 It will arrive in the country once the Station 5 construction site was demolished and cleared up.